 Woburn is home to one of the most important art collections in the world and the sculpture gallery is an inspiring place to sit for a while.
 In the extensive grounds, you can take a horse drawn carriage tour complete with afternoon tea.
 Take time to look out for the deer roaming freely in the park, many of which are tame enough to get up close to.

-Important Note: Woburn Abbey is undergoing extensive refurbishment and will be closed to the public until March 2021.
+Important Note: Even at the end of 2023, Woburn Abbey is undergoing extensive refurbishment and will still be closed to the public until reopening.

 Rye, England – The beautiful old tower and gate on Cliff Road.

 Just under 2 hours drive and just over an hour by train from London St Pancras you will find Rye, a charming medieval village.